alfiewalliss/Group-Software-Project/README.md

 Terms and Conditions
 Welcome to The Snail Game!

-These terms and conditions outline the rules and regulations for the use of The Snail Game's Website, located at http://127.0.0.1:8000/.
+These terms and conditions outline the rules and regulations for the use of The Snail Game's Website.

 By accessing this website we assume you accept these terms and conditions.
 Do not continue to use The Snail Game if you do not agree to take all of the terms and conditions stated on this page.